 - Local animal control agencies are authorized to handle nuisance wildlife calls, but do so at the discretion of local government.
 Most animal control departments only have adequate personnel to deal with domestic animal issues (i.e. dogs and cats).
 Please check with your local animal control office to determine its ability to assist you.

-- Most wildlife nuisance technical assistance provided by the VDGIF is via telephone conversations or e-mail correspondence.
+- Most wildlife nuisance technical assistance provided by the DWR is via telephone conversations or e-mail correspondence.
 When nuisance animal issues arise, we rely on liberal regulations that allow citizens in towns and cities to address problems themselves.
 If a person is unable to handle the situation, a network of licensed nuisance animal trappers exists within the Commonwealth and can be contacted by homeowners to assist with wildlife removal.
 For a list of licensed private trappers in your area, please consult the Nuisance Wildlife Trappers list.
 There are also numerous commercial animal trapping services throughout the Commonwealth.
 Please consult your phone directory to locate one.

 What Happens to Trapped Wildlife?